Rioran/pygame-gravity-demo/README.md

 # PyGame gravity demo

 Moving object with speed and gravity.
-SPACE to boost, ESC to quit.
+SPACE to boost, Q for split, ESC to quit,

 ### deploy virtual environment